elecfreaks/learn-en/pico-ed-kit/pico-ed-ringbig-car/case04-here-comes-the-police.md

-3. draw a box on the screen.
+3.draw a box on the screen.

    ```python
    for x in range(display.width):